 Contributions - Employer and employee contributions are made based upon the TRS Plan provisions contained in Title 70, as amended.
 However, the statutes do not specify or identify any particular contribution source to pay the health insurance subsidy.
 Based on the contribution requirements of Title 70, employers and employees contribute a single amount based on a single contribution rate as described in Note E; from this amount OTRS allocates a portion of the contributions to the supplemental health insurance program.
-Epic's total contributions for 2021 were \$118,987.
+Epic One-on-One's total contributions for 2022 were based on the most recently available plan documents, amounting to \$118,987.